 Lupine Adventure Co-op was started by individuals with a background in environmental and social justice projects and campaigns.
 As such we recognise that there can be a conflict of interest between our activities in the countryside and conservation.

 As a workers co-operative we are a business with a strong ethical core and actively take steps to promote the preservation and well being of the environment and communities.

-- Social Enterprise...
-And then some - We have no shareholders or 'owners' to pay dividends to, and no debts with interest to pay.
-As all our staff are paid the same no one is making a mint from the fees that our customers pay.
+- Social Enterprise… And then some – We have no shareholders or ‘owners’ to pay dividends to, and no debts with interest to pay.
+No one is making a mint from the fees that our customers pay.
 We therefore benefit from the double whammy of charging affordable fees but being able to pay decent rates of pay to our staff.
 This means that when we need to employ freelancers we get the cream of the crop.